 The main size factor to consider is the cooking surface.
 (Weight is the other, and we’ll deal with that later.)
 They’re all limited, but some more than others.

 How many people will you want to cook for at once?
 Do you want room for pots and pans?
 Do you need extra length for fresh-caught fish?
 Think carefully about this aspect, and don’t get caught short, literally.

 Hibachis are most commonly made from cast iron.
 However, you’ll also find models formed from aluminum or stainless steel.
 These lighter materials enjoy a significant advantage when it comes to portability.

 However, they can’t hold a candle to cast iron when it comes to heat retention and distribution, or durability.
 Cast iron stays hot and cooks evenly — that’s why the best full-size grills feature cast iron cooking grates.

-Many people buy hibachis so they can enjoy charcoal-grilled food away from home.
+Many people buy hibachis to enjoy charcoal-grilled food away from home.
 How easy it is to move a hibachi around, primarily comes down to weight.